Teleport

 2312

-1. The mappings from Opal user to Teleport username will now be imported from your IDP and you should be ready to start using the integration.
+1. The mappings from Opal user to Teleport username are now imported from your IDP and you can start using the integration.